 Talisha is on the board of the JDMS and has been a manuscript reviewer for many years.
 Her name has appeared many times in its pages, too, almost always in association with a case study.
 “I wouldn’t call myself a researcher,” she says, at least not like colleagues who continually “pull data” as automatically as breathing.
 Talisha has found her sweet spot in case studies, a perfect outlet for her strengths in critical thinking and analysis.
 These attributes are beneficial for a lead sonographer at Mayo Clinic because the ability to mentally turn over different problems and solutions in advance of a crisis results in a calm response, rather than race to put out fires.

 All Peloton® bike and treadmill enthusiasts, go to the head of the class.
 Talisha will gladly talk Peloton® anytime.
-And she’ll be your friend for life if you MMM Bop-ped to the 90s pop group Hanson at the Non-Stop 90s party at the 2022 SDMS Annual Conference.
+And she’ll be your friend for life if you MMM Bop-ped to the 90s pop group Hanson.
 For her and Hanson, the 90s live on.

 Work is done, what are you doing?